Click to start searching

 Introduction

 Deciding whether to incorporate is an important decision for community groups.
-While incorporation has many beneficial legal consequences, incorporation also brings responsibilities that include reporting to government.
+While incorporation has many beneficial legal outcomes, it also involves additional responsibilities such as ongoing reporting and disclosure obligations under law.

 More information